Nursery Plants You Can Adopt Today

 7. Christmas trees

 Christmas trees are probably the first thing you think about when you hear “plant nursery”.
-True enough, they are the most popular and marketed kind of nursery, due to the growing demand for more eco-friendly alternatives to plastic and more sustainable alternatives to cut down trees.
+True enough, they are the most popular and marketed kind of nursery, due to the growing demand for more eco-friendly alternatives to plastic and more sustainable alternatives to cutting down trees.
 You can keep these fir trees in their pot and take care of them for the rest of the year or you can plant them in your garden.
+Christmas trees get along nicely with poinsettia and they are both significant during the Christmas season because they are considered Christmas plants.

 8. Polka dot plants